Samuel Whitbread (Liberal politician)

 Samuel Howard Whitbread (8 January 1858 – 29 July 1944) was a British Member of Parliament and a member of the Whitbread brewing family.

 Career

-He was the son of Samuel Whitbread.
+He was the son of Samuel Whitbread, and was educated at Eton College and Trinity College, Cambridge.
 He served as the Member of Parliament for the constituencies of Huntingdon and Luton (until 1895).

 He was appointed a deputy lieutenant of Bedfordshire on 31 March 1906.
 In 1912, he became Lord Lieutenant of Bedfordshire (until 1936).

 Whitbread was appointed a Companion of the Order of the Bath in the 1917 Birthday Honours.

 Family

 On 16 January 1904, he married Madeline Bourke, the granddaughter of the 5th Earl of Mayo.
 They had three children together.